Dmitriyrus99/custom-erpnext/ferum_custom/docs/integrations.md

 - The integration strategy:

 - A dedicated Google Drive folder (or a set of folders) is used as the root for Ferum files.
-- For instance, a main folder "FerumFiles" with subfolders for Projects, Service Requests, or just a single bucket if decided so.
+- For instance, a main folder "FerumFiles" with subfolders for Projects, Issues, or just a single bucket if decided so.

 - When a user attaches a file in ERPNext (or via the API), the file is first saved to ERPNext (either temporarily or as a File doc).
 - Then, in the background, an upload to Drive is initiated.